ALDEN BALL DOW, FAIA (1904-1983)

 1936 - The William E. and Helen Koerting House, 2625 Greenleaf Boulevard, Elkhart IN.
 Owned by the Charles and Cheryl Owens Family Trust.

 1936 - The Donald L. Conner House, aka the Dow Chemical House 101, 402 Lingle Lane, re-addressed from 2705 Manor Drive, Midland MI.
-Listed on the National Register of Historic Places in 1989.
+Listed in 1989 on the National Register of Historic Places.
 Sold in 2006 to Marc and Tamara McCann.

 1936 - The S. Gordon and Marie Saunders House, 1055 Orchard Ridge, Bloomfield Hills MI.
 Appeared in LIFE Magazine, March 15, 1948.
 Has been destroyed; new house built on the site in 2001.